SumoLogic/sumologic-kubernetes-collection/deploy/docs/existingPrometheusDoc.md

 kubectl apply --namespace=<destination-namespace> -f -
 ```

-Run the following commands to update the [remote write configuration](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write) of the prometheus operator with the prometheus overrides based on out `values.yaml`.
+Run the following commands to update the [remote write configuration](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write) of the prometheus operator with the prometheus overrides based on our `values.yaml`.

 First, generate the Prometheus Operator `prometheus-overrides.yaml` by running commands below: